 Employees contribute 5% of their compensation each month to their member contribution account through a pre-tax salary reduction.
 Member contributions are tax-deferred until they are withdrawn as part of a retirement benefit or as a refund.
 The employer makes a separate actuarially determined contribution to VRS for all covered employees.
-VRS invests both member and employer contributions to provide funding for the future benefit payment.
+VRS invests member both and employer contributions to provide funding for the future benefit payment.

-Creditable Service
+Service Credit

-Creditable service includes active service.
-Members earn creditable service for each month they are employed in a covered position.
-It also may include credit for prior service the member has purchased or additional creditable service the member was granted.
-A member's total creditable service is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
+Service credit includes active service.
+Members earn service credit for each month they are employed in a covered position.
+It also may include credit for prior service the member has purchased or additional service credit the member was granted. Α member's total service credit is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
 It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance credit.